 Make your Voice Heard

 The truth is, if you’re not being heard then your opinion doesn’t count.
-So as a thought leader, you don’t just have to be heard, your opinion should count.
+So, if you’re planning to become a thought leader, you don’t just have to be heard, your opinion has to count.

-That is why you have to get yourself out there, in order to be heard.
+That is why you have to get yourself out there, so you can get heard.

 Like I mentioned earlier, to be noticed, you need an opinion that is distinguished.
 But beyond that you will need a platform where you can be heard.